-Global Voices Advocacy is a project of Global Voices Online.
+Advox is a project of Global Voices.
 We are a global network of bloggers and online activists dedicated to protecting freedom of expression and free access to information online.
 We report on threats to online speech, share tactics for defending the work and words of netizens, and support efforts to improve Internet policy and practice worldwide.

 Our contributors are bloggers, activists, journalists, technologists, lawyers and Internet policy experts from around the world.
-Please contact us if you would like to join our community!
+Contact us to join our international community!